Germany–South Africa relations: Germany and Apartheid South Africa

 West Germany and Apartheid South Africa had very close ties, despite international sanctions.
 In 1951, a West German General Consulate was opened in Cape Town.
 In 1955, negotiations for a cultural agreement started.
 In 1956, a trial of 156 members of the opposition for high treason started.
 The South African prosecution sought Bonn's assistance in this important trial and received it without delay.
 One of the accused in this trial was Nelson Mandela.

-During the 1960s and 1970s West Germany and South Africa even had a nuclear cooperation.
-In the early 1970s, the FRG had to withdraw its NATO ambassador because he had visited a South African uranium enrichment plant.
+During the 1960s and 1970s, West Germany and South Africa cooperated on nuclear development.
+In the early 1970s, West Germany had to withdraw its NATO ambassador as he had visited a South African uranium enrichment plant.

-The West German arms industry exported armour to South Africa - even after the 1977 official proclamation of the UN arms embargo.
+West German arms industry exported armour to South Africa, even after the 1977 official proclamation of the UN arms embargo.
 "Daimler is a vital partner of the South African war industry," concluded Abdul Minty, director of the international anti-Apartheid Organization in the late 1980s.
 "And if there is an international company, which could weaken the army of the apartheid state, it would be Daimler-Benz."
 Despite UN sanctions, Messerschmitt-Bölkow-Blohm exported helicopters to South Africa.
 To evade the sanctions in 1979 the South African company Atlantis Diesel Engines was established.
 Daimler-Benz had a 12% share in this company.

 When more than 100 US enterprises withdrew from South Africa in mid-1987, West German companies expanded their trade and investments in South Africa.